Oneida County Youth in Governance Program

 - Youth Voice: providing a mechanism for the needs and interests of youth to be heard and understood.

-Apply by May 4!
 Students should apply online by clicking the link below.
-Students will be notified of their participation status no later than May 16.

 COST: